ryanbarr/harvest-monster/README.md

 ![release](https://github.com/ryanbarr/harvest-monster/actions/workflows/release.yml/badge.svg) ![license](https://img.shields.io/github/license/ryanbarr/harvest-monster)

+## About HarvestMonster

+HarvestMonster drew inspiration from [HarvestVendor by Esge](https://github.com/esge/PoE-HarvestVendor) and the popular [HarvestVendor fork by Stregon](https://github.com/Stregon/PoE-HarvestVendor).
+The purpose of this tool is to quickly convert the Harvest crafts in your Horticrafting Station into text that can be used in Discord to advertise them for sale.

+Some of the unique features HarvestMonster includes are:

+* **Automatic listing management:** this tool can automatically post your crafts, edit the post with updated quantities, and delete and re-post listings in accordance with the active slowmode.
+* **Automatic price adjustments:** exalt-to-chaos currency conversions and craft prices are regularly fetched, resulting in crafts that are always priced at the current market rate.
+* **Sortable crafts:** crafts can be sorted with a primary and secondary sort, so you stay in control of how crafts are presented in the app and in your listings.
+* **Preset and customizable themes:** choose from over a dozen preset themes, adjust one to your liking, or supply your own colors to make the tool fit your style and preference.
+* **Language support:** the beta version of our tool ships with basic translations for half-a-dozen languages, including Spanish, Japanese, Korean, Portuguese, Russian, and Simplified Chinese.
+* **Support for all major platforms:** whether you play on Windows, your favorite flavor of Linux, or on Mac via cloud gaming or the native installer, HarvestMonster aims to work for you.
+This tool is actively developed on both Windows and Mac and is tested on Linux regularly.
+* **And much more** including the features you've come to expect in a tool like this, such as: support for multiple leagues, copying craft listings to your clipboard, and automatic updates delivered without needing to redownload.

+## Download, Install, and Setup

+It is recommended that you [visit our website](https://www.harvestmonster.com) which provides clear instruction on how to download, install, and use HarvestMonster.
+If you're comfortable using GitHub and understand which package is right for you, read ahead:

+### Latest Stable

+### Automatic Updates

 ## Roadmap

 First and foremost, this is a passion project built with the intent to meet three specific needs: